 Gender and women's rights

-Around the world, women are still falling victim to numerous forms of discrimination and inequalities, irrespective of their level of professional, family, social, ‘civil’ or political life.
-In many countries, the law does not give them the same rights as men.
-In others, their rights tend still not be respected in practice.
-Women are also the most frequent victims of various criminal phenomena, such as domestic and sexual violence, forced or early marriages, human trafficking, exploitation or slavery, forced prostitution, genital mutilation and forced abortion.
+Around the world, women are still victims of various forms of discrimination and inequality, both in their professional lives and at the family, economic, social, civilian or political level.
+Women are also often victims of crimes such as domestic or sexual violence, forced marriages or child marriages, human trafficking, exploitation or slavery, forced prostitution, genital mutilation and forced abortion.